HSuiteNetwork/v1-dex-provider/README.md

 Before running the application, you need to configure your credentials in `index.js`:

-### 1. API Key
+### 1. API Key (DEX Providers Only)
-Replace the placeholder with your HbarSuite API key:
+Replace the placeholder with your HbarSuite API key. **This is only required if you want to become a DEX provider and earn fees**:
 ```javascript
 const apiKey = 'YOUR_API_KEY_HERE';
 ```

+If you're building normal bots or applications, you can skip the API key and authentication process.

 ### 2. Operator Accounts
 Configure your Hedera accounts for both networks: